Faruq-Hameed/java_prgm_1_-_2/java_2/README.md

 - You need fast lookups without caring about order (HashSet).
 - You want to preserve insertion order (LinkedHashSet).
 - You need sorted elements (TreeSet).
+The Set interface describes functionality related to sets.
+In Java, sets always contain either 0 or 1 amounts of any given object.
+I.e an elements can only has zero or one occurrence in the set.
+As an example, the set interface is implemented by HashSet.
+Here's how to go through the elements of a set.